carpentries/amy/docs/users_guide/index.md

 Once an individual submits the form, they receive an email that confirms their application has been received and includes a copy of the individual's responses.
 An admin user can then view the record by going to Requests --> [Training Requests](https://amy.carpentries.org/requests/training_requests/).

 Applications can then be searched by individual name, email address, group (registration code), status (pending, accepted, discarded, or withdrawn), affiliation, or location.
-Affiliation and location searches rely on text strings, so *UCLA* will not return *University of California Los Angeles* and *NYC* will not return *New York City*.
+Affiliation and location searches rely on text strings, so *UCLA* will not return *University of California Los Angeles* and *Joburg ZA* will not return *Johannesburg* or *South Africa*.

 Some trainees will already be in AMY.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 If "matched trainee" is blank, you will need to create a new person record for them.